Treaty of Lisbon: Signing

 At the meeting of the European Council in October 2007, Portugal insisted that the Treaty (then called the 'Reform Treaty') be signed in Lisbon, the Portuguese capital.
 This request was granted, and the Treaty was thus to be called the Treaty of Lisbon, in line with the tradition of European Union treaties.
 The Portuguese presidency was appointed to the job of organising the programme for a signing ceremony.

 The signing of the Treaty of Lisbon took place in Lisbon, Portugal on 13 December 2007.
-The Government of Portugal, by virtue of holding Presidency of the Council of the European Union at the time, arranged a ceremony inside the 15th-century Jerónimos Monastery, the same place Portugal's treaty of accession to the European Union (EU) was signed in 1985.
+The Government of Portugal, by virtue of holding Presidency of the Council of the European Union at the time, arranged a ceremony inside the 16th-century Jerónimos Monastery, the same place Portugal's treaty of accession to the European Union (EU) was signed in 1985.
 Representatives from the 27 EU member states were present, and signed the Treaty as plenipotentiaries, marking the end of treaty negotiations.
 In addition, for the first time an EU treaty was also signed by the presidents of the three main EU institutions.

 Prime Minister Gordon Brown of the United Kingdom did not take part in the main ceremony, and instead signed the treaty separately a number of hours after the other delegates.
-A requirement to appear before a committee of British MPs was cited as the reason for his absence.
+A timetable clash - a requirement to appear before a committee of British MPs - was cited as the reason for his belated arrival.

 Approval by the European Parliament

-On 20 February 2008, the European Parliament voted in favour of a non-binding resolution endorsing the Lisbon Treaty by 525 votes in favour and 115 against, on the basis of an analysis of the treaty's implications by the Parliament's rapporteurs Richard Corbett and Inigo Mendez de Vigo.
-They had been the Parliament's rapporteurs on the constitutional treaty.
+On 20 February 2008, the European Parliament voted in favour of a non-binding resolution endorsing the Lisbon Treaty by 525 votes in favour and 115 against, on the basis of an analysis of the treaty's implications by the Parliament's rapporteurs Richard Corbett and Íñigo Méndez de Vigo.
+They had previously been the Parliament's rapporteurs on the constitutional treaty.